dillingham/nova-ajax-select/readme.md

     ->get('/api/company/{company}/users')
     ->parent('company'),
 ```
-Add the field for index & detail views and use AjaxSelect for forms
+Add the field for index & detail views display.
+AjaxSelect is for forms only
 ```php
 BelongsTo::make('User')->exceptOnForms(),
 ```